5-1-1: Similar services in the United States

+Discontinuing services

+Washington

+The Washington State Department of Transportation launched the state's 511 service in July 2003.
+On April 24, 2023, the WSDOT announced that it would deactivate the 511 telephone number within the state on May 19 of that year, citing declining usage (attributed to the use of smartphones and GPS navigation), old technology, and cost.

 In Canada

 Implementation

 The Intelligent Transportation Systems Society of Canada (ITS Canada) has brought together a consortium, the Canada 511 Consortium, to help get 5-1-1 service established in Canada.

 In January 2005, the consortium filed an application to assign the 5-1-1 access code in Canada.
 It proposed that in addition to traffic, the number would report weather, which also has a major impact on traffic, particularly in a country with such harsh winters.
 The application was approved by the CRTC in Canada on July 28, 2006.

 In March 2007, an article in Computing Canada said it was up to each individual province whether or not to launch a 5-1-1 system, but that not all provinces were eager to proceed.

-In May 2008, an article in ComputerWorld Canada claimed that the 5-1-1 initiative "appears to have lost momentum".
+In May 2008, an article in IT World Canada claimed that the 5-1-1 initiative "appears to have lost momentum".

 British Columbia began loose implementation of 5-1-1 service in late 2009/early 2010.
 This replaced the interim mobile service provided by *4997 (*HWYS) which had been in place on Rogers, Telus Mobility and Bell Mobility.
-BC 5-1-1 service is available to Telus, Telus Mobility and Telus MiKE clients at this time.
+BC 5-1-1 service was available to Telus, Telus Mobility and Telus MiKE clients as of 2010.
 Full service NOT utilizing 5-1-1 is available via DriveBC (a government website/phone line) at www.drivebc.ca or by phone across North America at 1-800-550-4997 (HWYS).

 Alberta unveiled its 5-1-1 road report service on February 4, 2013.

 In Saskatchewan 5-1-1 redirects to 888-335-7623 which is the Highways Hotline, a Provincial phone information system with highway weather and impassibility information.
 The Implementation date is Unknown.